3demax/Staples/README.md

-# Staples - Static Site Processing
+# Staples - Just the basics of static site processing

 Staples is for static sites, particularly ones where each page has a specific layout.
 It gives direct control of the structure, while still allowing for the advantages of templating and other automated processing.
 It follows the old-school model of the URLs being based on the directory structure, with `index.html` files and so on.
 Basically, Staples just passes everything through, but applies processing to specified files.